 The Company records a valuation allowance if, based upon the weight of the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-The Company must generate approximately \$868.1 million of taxable income to fully realize its consolidated net deferred tax assets as of December 31, 2020.
+The Company must generate approximately \$373.1 million of taxable income to fully realize its consolidated net deferred tax assets as of December 31, 2021.

 We evaluate the recoverability of deferred tax assets on a jurisdictional basis by assessing the adequacy of future expected taxable income from all sources, including the reversal of taxable temporary differences, forecasted core business earnings and available tax planning strategies.
-Our net deferred tax asset balance as of December 31, 2020 is \$109.6 million, net of valuation allowances of \$208.1 million.
+Our net deferred tax asset balance as of December 31, 2021 is \$6.8 million, net of valuation allowances of \$210.9 million.
 In instances where we are in a three-year cumulative loss, we assess all positive and negative factors including any potential aberrational items which may be included within our taxable results.
-The aberrational items which have impacted our results include significant taxable losses associated with the exercises of pre-IPO stock options that were deep in the money at the time they were exercised, as well as debt extinguishment, refinancing and certain global restructuring costs.
+The aberrational items which have impacted our results include debt extinguishment, refinancing and certain global restructuring costs.
 We believe, and have assumed, these types of losses are not indicative of our core earnings for purposes of assessing the appropriateness of a valuation allowance.
 Assumptions around sources of taxable income inherently rely heavily on estimates.
 We use our historical experience and our short and long-range business forecasts to provide insight.
 While the Company believes that its judgments and estimations regarding deferred tax assets are appropriate, significant differences in actual experience may require the Company to adjust its valuation allowance and could materially affect the Company's future financial results.

-We provide for income and foreign withholding taxes, where applicable, on unremitted earnings of all subsidiaries and related companies to the extent that such earnings are not deemed to be permanently invested and cannot be repatriated in a tax free manner.
-At December 31, 2020 and 2019, deferred income taxes of approximately \$7.1 million and \$6.0 million, respectively, have been provided on such subsidiary earnings, respectively.
-At December 31, 2020, and 2019, we have not recorded a deferred tax liability related to withholding taxes of approximately \$96.1 million and \$15.6 million, respectively, on unremitted earnings of subsidiaries that are permanently invested.
+We provide for income and foreign withholding taxes, where applicable, on unremitted earnings of all subsidiaries and related companies to the extent that such earnings are not deemed to be permanently invested and cannot be repatriated in a tax-free manner.
+At December 31, 2021 and 2020, deferred income taxes of approximately \$10.6 million and \$7.1 million, respectively, have been provided on such subsidiary earnings, respectively.
+At December 31, 2021, and 2020, we have not recorded a deferred tax liability related to withholding taxes of approximately \$177.5 million and \$96.1 million, respectively, on unremitted earnings of subsidiaries that are permanently invested.

 The breadth of our operations and the global complexity of tax regulations require assessments of uncertainties and judgments in estimating taxes we will ultimately pay.
 The final taxes paid are dependent upon many factors, including negotiations with taxing authorities in various jurisdictions, outcomes of tax litigation and resolution of disputes arising from federal, state and international tax audits in the normal course of business.
-A liability for unrecognized tax benefits is recorded when management concludes that the likelihood of sustaining such positions upon examination by taxing authorities is less than "more likely than not."
+A liability for unrecognized tax benefits is recorded when management concludes that the likelihood of sustaining such positions upon examination by taxing authorities is less than "more likely than not".
 Interest and penalties accrued related to unrecognized tax benefits are included in the provision for income taxes.
-At December 31, 2020 and 2019, the Company had gross unrecognized tax benefits, excluding interest and penalties, for both domestic and foreign operations of \$99.6 million and \$45.3 million, respectively.
+At December 31, 2021 and 2020, the Company had gross unrecognized tax benefits, excluding interest and penalties, for both domestic and foreign operations of \$91.4 million and \$99.6 million, respectively.